chuanfuyap/Convenient-Modeller/README.md

 # GRaPe2
-Software which simplify construction of kinetic models for cell metabolism with optional integration of proteomics data
+GRaPe2 (Gene-Reaction-Protein integration) is a software which simplifies construction of kinetic models for cell metabolism, with optional integration of proteomics data.